google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *expression*: a linear expression of the model.
+- *expression:* a linear expression of the model.

 **Returns:**
     An integer value equal to the evaluation of the linear expression against the current solution.

 **Raises:**

-    RuntimeError: if 'expression' is not a LinearExpr.
+- *RuntimeError:* if 'expression' is not a LinearExpr.

 ## ObjectiveSolutionPrinter
 ```python